aregtech/areg-sdk/docs/ServiceInterface.md

 #### Containers

-Containers, or defined types, are declared using the `<DataType>` tag with the attribute `Type="DefinedType"`.
+The containers, or defined types, are declared using the `<DataType>` tag with the attribute `Type="DefinedType"`.
 The `<Container>` tag specifies the type of container, the `<BaseTypeValue>` specifies the type of values, and in the case of maps, the `<BaseTypeKey>` specifies the type of keys.
 All types should support streaming in the [IEIOStream](../framework/areg/base/IEIOStream.hpp).

 **Example 1:** Array of uint32 values
 ```xml